Interdisciplinary Studies Program

 Can anyone complete an Independent Interdisciplinary major?

 To propose an IIM, you must have a strong academic record demonstrated by a cumulative GPA of 3.0 or higher.
 You will need two letters of recommendation from faculty or staff to demonstrate seriousness of purpose and an ability to work independently and in a dialogue with faculty advisors.
-You can submit a proposal for an IIM after the completion of your first year and before the second semester of your junior.
+You can submit a proposal for an IIM after the completion of your first year and before the second semester of your junior year.

 What can I do with my degree?